ibm-cloud-docs/containers/cs_network_policy.md

 The following scenario demonstrates how to manage traffic between app microservices across multiple namespaces.

 Services owned by different subteams need to communicate, but the services are deployed in different namespaces within the same cluster.
-The Accounts team deploys front end, backe nd, and database services for the app Srv1 in the accounts namespace.
+The Accounts team deploys front end, back end, and database services for the app Srv1 in the accounts namespace.
 The Finance team deploys front end, back end, and database services for the app Srv2 in the finance namespace.
 Both teams label each service with the `app: Srv1` or `app: Srv2` label and the `tier: frontend`, `tier: backend`, or `tier: db` label.
 They also label the namespaces with the `usage: accounts` or `usage: finance` label.

 <img src="images/cs_network_policy_multi_ns.png" width="475" alt="Use a network policy to manage cross-namepsace traffic." style="width:475px; border-style: none"/>